estefafdez/selenium-cucumber/README.md

 # Selenium-Cucumber

-Selenium Webdriver 3.4.0 integration with Cucumber.
+Selenium Webdriver 3.5.3 integration with Cucumber.

 <img src="http://www.testingexcellence.com/wp-content/uploads/2016/01/selenium-and-cucumber.png" />
 _______________________________________

+## 1. Requirements:

+- Firefox Version:  55.0.3 -> You need to update into this version!
+- Gekodriver Version: 0.19.0 (included on this project!)
+- Selenium Webdriver Version: 3.5.3 (included on this project!)

-## 1. Download the project.
+## 2. Download the project.

 In order to start using the project you need to create your own Fork on Github and then clone the project: